jjherscheid/ts-mocks/README.md

 ```

-The Mock class in then used directly or injected by the addProviders method
+The Mock class in then used directly or injected by the TestBase.configureTestingModule method.

 ```javascript